 Bridging loans can be useful in several situations, such as:

 Typically bridging loans have interest rates of up to 2% charged monthly.
-This can work out as an EAPR of as much as 20%, far higher than a normal residential mortgage.
+This can work out as an EAPR of more than 20%, far higher than a normal residential mortgage.
 This makes them an extremely expensive way to borrow money.
 There are also other fees to consider, such as legal fees, arrangement fees and even exit fees.

-Interest rates usually vary from 0.4% to 2%.
-How much you’ll be charged depends on your Loan-to-Value and your credit score.
+Interest rates usually vary from 0.5% to 2%.
+How much you’ll be charged depends on your loan-to-value and your credit score.
 The quicker you can pay the loan back, the less interest you’ll pay overall, so ideally you only want a bridging loan for a very short time.

 No. Bridging loan rates are much higher than for a standard mortgage.
 It’s worth exploring all your options, including second home mortgages, before taking out a bridging loan.